dkokov/RateEngine/README.md

 The **RE** is released as moduler software - every functionality is different module.
 For example: TCP support - tcp module (tcp.so) or pgsql support - pgsql module(pgsql.so).
 Main modules are: CDRMediator (cdrm.so),Rating (rt.so) and CallControl (cc.so).
-If you want to use PGSQL,then should use 'pgsql.so'.And you want to use MSQL,then use 'mysql.so'.
+If you want to use PGSQL,then should use 'pgsql.so'.And you want to use MSQL,then should use 'mysql.so'.

 ### RateEngine core (libre7core.so)